-The United Kingdom Professional Standards Framework outlines a series of professional competencies for educators in areas of activity, core knowledge and professional values.
+The United Kingdom Professional Standards Framework33 outlines a series of professional competencies for educators in areas of activity, core knowledge and professional values.
 Professionals should work to and operate across four descriptor levels which align with experience and roles in higher education teaching and learning.
 The diagram below outlines the components within each of these competencies.

 A crucial aspect for the Australian Defence College in ensuring a commitment to education and training across Defence is to create a strong community of practice in joint professional military education.
 Vygotsky describes learning as both socially and culturally bound.
 This can also be thought of as learning bound, especially in an organisation such as Defence which has a very strong and recognisable culture.
-Learning can challenge this culture and organisational framework, creating an environment of critical thinking, questioning, complex and dynamic learning that moves the organisation forward, while also creating a community of practice that embraces challenges to its foundations.
+Hearning can challenge this culture and organisational framework, creating an environment of critical thinking, questioning, complex and dynamic learning that moves the organisation forward, while also creating a community of practice that embraces challenges to its foundations.
 In this learning environment competence does not drive our experience and experience does not prevent us from adopting challenging views.
+Hearning environment competence does not drive our experience and experience does not prevent us

 Alternatively teaching and learning can reinforce the existing community of practice and organisational social learning.
 This can help strengthen the basis of knowledge, build upon past understandings and practices and use experience to educate those either new to the organisation or taking on different roles as they progress through their career.
-It is important to understand that these two forms of teaching and learning are not mutually exclusive.
-As an organisation we need to embrace components of both at different stages in the education continuum.
+It is important to understand that these two forms of teaching and learning are not mutually exclusive.36 As an organisation we need to embrace components of both at different stages in the education continuum.
 A key to teaching excellence is a strong understanding of how experience and critical academic probing can be integrated into learning to achieve the best outcomes for students.